gep13/gep13/input/blog/new-patterns-released-from-do-factory.md

 Title: New Patterns released from DO Factory
 Published: 9/8/2010
 Tags:
-- Design Patterns
+- design patterns
-- General
+- general
-- Reference
+- reference
 ---

 If you haven’t heard of these guys before, then I would suggest that you check them out: